olha-bondarenko/olga-blog/README.md

 ## Development server

 Run `ng serve` in the frontend directory to run client side and `npm start` in the backend directory to start a dev server.
 Navigate to `http://localhost:4200/` for cleind part and `http://localhost:5000/` for server.
 The application will automatically reload if you change any of the source files.
-The live version of the app can be found at `https://b-olga.herokuapp.com`.
+The live version of the app can be found [here](https://b-olga.herokuapp.com).

 ## Build